Steps for Mutual Divorce — Complete 10-Step Legal Process (2026)

 4

-After the ₹9,500 payment, our team collects and reviews your documents (Marriage proof, IDs, Address proofs) to determine the correct Family Court Jurisdiction.
+After the ₹9,000 payment, our team collects and reviews your documents including marriage proof, IDs, and address proofs to determine the correct Family Court jurisdiction.
 We then draft the joint petition and share it with both parties for review, ensuring every detail is accurate before filing.

-Document verification and drafting usually completes within 12–24 hours.
+Document verification and drafting usually completes within 12 to 24 hours.

 5

 Upon payment of ₹10,000, we file your joint petition in the respective Family Court for the First Motion.
 At this stage, we also share the name and details of the family court lawyer who will represent both husband and wife during court proceedings.
-This is to ensure a seamless transition to the judicial phase.
+This ensures a seamless transition to the judicial phase.

 6

-For NRIs living abroad: Appearance through video conferencing or Special Power of Attorney (sPOA) may be permitted, subject to court approval.
+For NRIs living abroad: appearance through video conferencing or Special Power of Attorney may be permitted, subject to court approval.

 7